Best Tedx Talks on Anxiety, Panic, and Negative Thinking

 Getting stuck in the negatives (and how to get unstuck) | Alison Ledgerwood | TEDxUCDavis

-How people think: Social psychologist Alison Ledgerwood is one of the TEDx talks on anxiety but uses the idea of getting stuck in negatives.
+How people think: Social psychologist Alison Ledgerwood is one of the TEDx talks on anxiety but uses the idea of getting stuck in the negatives.
 This causes anxiety!

+Happy people generate their happiness.
 Can you find the good in your bad day?

 Overcoming Anxiety | Jonas Kolker | TEDxTheMastersSchool

 “I don’t feel good.
 And I didn’t know why,” I get that.
-Kids will relate and this is so freaky and makes anxiety worse!
+Kids will relate, and this is so freaky and makes anxiety worse!
 (5 Ways To Get Over School Anxiety.)

 You have to go to know that you are okay in school, and you cannot KNOW unless you go.